johanbook/docs/docs/security/vulnerabilities/dns_poisoning.md

 # DNS Cache Poisoning

-DNS resolvers cache DNS queries to improve performance.
-That cache can be poisoned by an attacker if the attacker both issues a queries and sends a response impersonating an authoritative nameserver.
+**DNS Cache Poisoning** is when an attacker inserts malicious records into a DNS cache.
+This can be accomplished by an attacker issues a DNS query and sends a response impersonating an authoritative nameserver.